 -Bill and Melinda Gates Foundation

 A Note on Focusing on the Right PRI Outcomes.
 PRIs are a chance to spark a new idea, to give potentially world changing idea wings to take flight.
 A grant does not have the potential to return to the foundation.
 PRI risk and return therefore might not, and arguably should not, make it to the top of a PRI conversation (reminder: grant alternative).
 While payback of your money eventually should be expected, the financial return is better thought of as a bonus.

 To better appreciate this concept, it may be helpful to take a step back and revisit what PRIs are not–not a grant and not a traditional investment (the former of which, for our purposes here, includes MRIs and impact investments mentioned above which, under the law, are no different than regular endowment investments).
 PRIs are actually a legally distinct third option – albeit more akin to grant rules than investment rules.
 With Cutting Edge Capital’s experience, we will easily partner with you to bring the right balance of social goals, performance indicators, and financial outcomes back into focus, and put any anxieties and fears to rest.

 Are you a social enterprise interested in PRI funding?
 We can help you in different ways.
 Don’t hesitate to reach out about PRI strategy consulting services we offer, as well as other legal components that may help your appeal for PRIs to foundations.
-Request a consult here.
+Request a complimentary consult.